weisscharlesj/SciCompChem_JupyterBook/notebooks/chapter_13/chap_13.md

     /Users/Me

 This means that we are currently in the home directory for the user Me.
-To determine what is in the directory, we can have its contents listed using the `ls` command.
+To determine what is in the directory, we can list its contents using the `ls` command.

     $ ls